This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In May 2018, the Ministry of Energy and Mines published a call for private projects to build renewable power plans with a total capacity of 1,000 MW (500 MW wind and 500 MW solar).
 While the wind projects are still in the prequalification phase, the GOT awarded all 500 MW in solar projects to three private developers in 2019.

-The GOT plans to launch tenders for about 3.5 gigawatts of renewable energy, worth roughly $3.5 billion, by 2030, or approximately 350 MW per year over the next 10 years.
+The GOT plans to launch tenders for about 3.5 gigawatts of renewable energy, worth roughly $3.5 billion, by 2030, of which 2,000 MW will be announced in June 2022 for an implementation phase between 2023-2025.
 One third of the projects will be for wind farms and two thirds for solar photovoltaics.